sandinak/dmx-followspot/README.md

 and sending the 'output' on a second DMX 'universe' where you put the moving heads.
 So the tool acts as a pass-through device during normal operation .. and then handles H,V values specifically during "run" mode.
+The rest of the fixtures in that universe can remain on the originating or be placed on the new one as connectivity warrants.

 I wrote this as I run lighting for a portable show, and so it allows the dynamic configuration of a 'stage' for a location using the basic setup